What is a Reverse Mortgage Loan?

 HUD requires you to have counseling by a HUD-approved counselor.

-Both HUD and the FHA need for you to understand how the loan from your equity works.
-A counselor can inform you on the pros and cons of reverse mortgage and how this kind of loan might impact your spouse or heirs after you pass away.
+Both HUD and the FHA need you to understand how the loan from your equity works.
+A counselor can inform you about the pros and cons of reverse mortgages and how this loan might impact your spouse or heirs after you pass away.

-HUD requires all reverse mortgage applicants to receive independent third-party counseling by phone or in person.
+HUD requires all reverse mortgage applicants to receive independent third-party phone or in-person counseling.

 This requirement stands out because some borrowers feel it’s not necessary.
-But until you complete your counseling session, only then will you receive a certificate of completion signed and delivered to the lender you plan on using.
+But only when you complete your counseling session will you receive a certificate of completion signed and delivered to the lender you plan on using.

-To find a HUD-approved counseling agency, you can visit HUD’s online locator or call HUD’s Housing Counseling Line at 800-569-4287.
+To find a HUD-approved counseling agency, visit HUD’s online locator or call HUD’s Housing Counseling Line at 800-569-4287.

 Why a Reverse Mortgage Might Not Work for You

-First, take into account how long you plan to live in your home.
+First, consider how long you plan to live in your home.

 If you can foreseeably remain in your house and the reverse mortgage helps you to live in it more comfortably, then it may be just for you.